ai-challenge/rattlesnakes/README.md

 Functionality we need to provide:

-* Creating a WebSocket
+* Creating a WebSocket - Barlocker
-* Create and join games
+* Create and join games - Stringham
-* Auto join players
+* Auto join players - Stringham
-* Retrieve game state
+* Retrieve game state - Paul
     * current turn
     * positions of other snakes
         * Array of coordinates and how long they will grow to